Our SocialEyes Volunteers provide support to people with sight loss to enable them to enjoy social and leisure activities.

 What happens next?

-Once you have been matched with a SocialEyes Volunteer, we will keep in contact with you and your volunteer to ensure you are both happy with the partnership and to offer any other help or advice if needed.
+We will keep in contact with you and your volunteer to ensure you are both happy with the partnership and to offer any other help or advice if needed.

 What training and background checks do your SocialEyes Volunteers do?